 Dimensional, architectural (newer term) and laminate (older term meaning “layered”) all refer to the same type of shingle.
 Dimensional shingles feature a thicker base layer of asphalt-saturated fiberglass.
 Fused to that solid layer is a tabbed layer, usually with more pronounced notches.

 The effect is a shingle with a thicker “3D” profile that gives dimensional shingles a slate tile or wood shingle or shake appearance that is more genuine.
 Dimensional shingles are 32”-34” wide and up to 14” tall.

-Most architectural shingles are rated for up to 110 mph to 130 (with enhanced installation) mph wind uplift, making them a suitable option for high wind and storm prone areas such parts of Texas, Louisiana and Florida.
+Most architectural shingles are rated for 110 mph to 130 (with the enhanced 6-nail installation method) mph wind uplift, making them a suitable option for high wind and storm prone areas such parts of Texas, Louisiana, and Florida.

 Cons: A disadvantage is that on low-slope roofs, 3/12 and 4/12 pitch for example, the higher profile makes them more susceptible to wind uplift.
 This an instance where a metal roof could be a more durable option.